 CEC Cincinnati staffers kicked off the year with an evening of bowling.

 Those family values and positivity have been on display this year with the 30th anniversary celebration in full swing.
 Staffers kicked off 2022 and got together to bowl a few games and socialize.
+They took to the lawn for some heated games of tic-tac-toe.
 A T-shirt design contest garnered a number entries, with the winning one created by Eric Gerard, an intern in the Water Resources Group at the time and now a full-time staff consultant.

-The Cincinnati’s office goodwill is not just limited to clients.
+The Cincinnati office’s goodwill is not just limited to clients.
 The staff recognizes the civic responsibility it has to use its collective talents to give back to the communities in which staffers live and work.
-In that spirit, the office “adopted” a single mother with four children who was experiencing hard times.
-Working with the Salvation Army, staff from the office provided housewares, bedding, clothing, and food for each family member.
+In that spirit, the office staff worked with the Salvation Army by providing a single mother with four children who was experiencing hard times by providing housewares, bedding, clothing, and food for each family member.

-Anniversary activities will continue throughout 2022, culminating with a client/employee event at Cincinnati’s Rhinegeist Brewery in September.
+Anniversary activities will continue throughout 2022, culminating with a client/staff event at Cincinnati’s Rhinegeist Brewery in September.